Running WRF¶

 Note

-This example is for nesting down to a 3rd domain (3 domains total), and assumes the wrfout_d01* files are already created.
+This example demonstrates nesting down to a 3rd domain (3 domains total), and assumes wrfout_d01* files already exist.

 Run real.exe for 3 domains.

-In namelist.input, set max_dom=3, making sure columns 1, 2 and 3 are set-up for a 3-domain run (edit the correct start time and grid dimensions).
+In namelist.input set max_dom=3 and set up columns 1, 2 and 3 for a 3-domain run (e.g., start/end time and grid dimensions).

-Rename wrfinput_d03 to wrfndi_d02 (this is the name the program expects)
+Rename wrfinput_d03 to wrfndi_d02 (this expected name for this program)

 Set interval_seconds to reflect the history output interval from the coarse domain model run.